Subject: CCE - Context & Culture - 2014

 One could link some of these areas to movements like the Situationist International and Fluxus, though it seems that the current zeitgeist is for artists to be working from within the area they wish to affect, rather than operating as outsiders railing against the status quo.

-If anyone was fortunate enough to attend the guest lecture by Lyndal Jones last semester, you might have heard her talk about working as an artist that is within the community, projects that take long periods of time - years in fact, to realise with community participation, rather than imposed, staged "interventions" in spaces and locations - which is something that was common in the art "events" of the 1960s and 1970s.
+We were fortunate to have a guest lecture here by Lyndal Jones in 2013 where she discussed working as an artist that is within the community, projects that take long periods of time - years in fact, to realise.
+These projects involve community participation rather than imposed, staged "interventions" in spaces and location, which is something that was more common in the art "events" of the 1960s and 1970s.

 See Lyndal's website - The Avoca Project: Art, Place, Climate Change: http://www.avocaproject.org/

 our global village

 art/science collaboration & ethics